-by Katherina Baranova MD and Matt Cecchini MD FRCPC, reviewed on February 21, 2020
+by Katherina Baranova MD and Matt Cecchini MD FRCPC

-Mesothelioma is a type of cancer that starts from the mesothelial cells that line the pleura.
-Mesothelioma can start in any location where mesothelial cells are normally found, although the most common location is in the parietal pleura.
+Mesothelioma is a type of cancer that starts from specialized mesothelial cells.
+These cells are normally found on the outside surface of the lungs and the intra-abdominal organs such as the colon and small intestine.
 Another name for mesothelioma is malignant mesothelioma.

+The diagnosis of mesothelioma is usually made after a small sample of tissue is removed in a procedure called a biopsy.
+In some cases, additional surgery may be performed.
 The diagnosis of mesothelioma can be challenging because non-cancerous conditions such as infection or pleural effusions can lead to changes in the mesothelial cells that can look similar to cancer under the microscope.
-In order to diagnose mesothelioma your pathologist needs to see mesothelial cells making a tumor, or spreading outside of the pleura into the surrounding tissue or the lungs.
-The movement of mesothelial cells into surrounding tissues is called invasion.
+In order to diagnose mesothelioma, your pathologist needs to see mesothelial cells forming a tumor, or spreading outside of the pleura into the surrounding tissue or the lungs.
+The spread of mesothelial cells into surrounding tissues is called invasion.

 When examined under the microscope, other types of cancer can look very similar to mesothelioma.
 Most pathologists will perform a test called immunohistochemistry to help them decide if the abnormal cells are mesothelial cells or cells from another part of the body.

 When immunohistochemistry is performed, mesothelial cells will typically show the following results:

 Pathologists usually require a combination of immunohistochemical tests to help them decide if the abnormal cells are mesothelial cells or if they are from another part of the body.